1. Methotrexate and Muscle spasm

 5. Loperamide and acute pancreatitis in patients with history of cholecystectomy: Signal strengthening

 Loperamide is an over-the counter (OTC) antidiarrheal with opioid receptor affinity.
 WHO global individual case safety reports database has received 35 case reports of loperamide and loperamide: simethicone and pancreatitis or acute pancreatitis.
 The recent safety signal communication from WHOI International drug monitoring program strengthens association between loperamide use and pancreatitis.
 Pancreatitis is not labelled in the European SmPC available at the Electronic Medicines Compendium https://www.medicines.org.uk/emc/product/188/smpc nor on the US FDA’s label.

 Loperamide is a registered medicine in Botswana and it is available as OTC medicine.
 Therefore prescribers, pharmacists who dispense loperamide as OTC medicine are urged to be cautious with the use of loperamide.
 It is important to educate the patients to report any symptoms immediately.
 Click the link below for more details on Loperamide use and acute pancreatitis.

-COVID-19 Fact sheets for vaccines registered in Botswana
+COVID-19 Vaccine fact sheets for vaccines listed for emergency use in Botswana

 Find the links below for the downloadable files